When your child's treatment stops working

 What it Means When Treatment Stops Working

-It is not always clear when to stop treatment.
+It is not always clear when to stop treatment directed at the cancer.
 If the first treatment did not work, doctors often try several different approaches.
-Usually the chance of success goes down with each new line of treatment.
-Your family and child's health care providers may need to decide whether further treatment is worth the side effects it causes your child, including pain and discomfort.
+Usually, the chance of success goes down with each new line of treatment.
+Your family and child's health care providers may need to decide whether further treatment directed at the cancer is worth the side effects it causes your child, including pain and discomfort.
+Treatment for side effects and for the pain associated with the cancer and its complications never ends.

 What Happens Next